MUSINGUZIIII/crop_disease_detection/README.md

 ## System Overview

-WE developed an AI-powered system that allows farmers to photograph a crop leaf and receive an instant disease diagnosis with treatment recommendations.
+We developed an AI-powered system that allows farmers to photograph a crop leaf and receive an instant disease diagnosis with treatment recommendations.
 It is built using a Convolutional Neural Network (CNN) with MobileNetV2 transfer learning, trained on the PlantVillage dataset that we got from kaggle.

 **AI Approach:** Computer Vision — Transfer Learning (MobileNetV2 + Custom Classification Head)
 **Language:** Python 3.10+